Frequently Asked Questions

 If the refusal was for filling in a visa application incorrectly in the past (wrong visa for example) then, again, the artist will probably be let in once the application is made correctly.

-If the act thought they automatically reverted to a visitor waiver after overstaying their work permit (it doesn't – a change in immigration status MUST to be stamped in your passport on entry or at a visa issuing office) that too should result in an elimination of the five year statutory UK re-entry ban.
+If the act thought they automatically reverted to a visitor waiver after overstaying their CoS (it doesn't – a change in immigration status MUST to be stamped in your passport on entry or at a visa issuing office) that too should result in an elimination of the five year statutory UK re-entry ban.

 What doesn't work is someone who has been shown to have lied on their visa application.
 For example, if an honest mistake on the part of a previous failed application or an applicant previously being denied is not mentioned on a new visa application this will almost always result in a refusal on general grounds.
 I.e. DO NOT LIE ON THE VISA APPLICATION FORM.
 This will result in a ten year ban with no guarantee that being issued a CoS correctly will remove this.